Best V-Mount Batteries for Canon Cinema EOS C700 FF

 Frequently Asked Questions

-Can I take these batteries on a plane?
+Can I take V-Mount batteries on an airplane?

-Batteries under 100Wh (like the Core SWX Neo 9 and SmallRig VB99) are generally allowed in carry-on luggage without prior approval.
-Batteries between 100Wh and 160Wh (like the Titon 150) usually require airline permission and are limited to two per person.
-Anything over 160Wh (like the IDX C198) is typically prohibited from passenger aircraft and must be shipped via ground or specialized cargo.
+Yes, but there are strict limits.
+Batteries under 100Wh are generally allowed in unlimited quantities in carry-on luggage.
+Batteries between 100Wh and 160Wh usually require airline approval and are limited to two per person.
+Anything over 160Wh, like the SWIT PB-S220S, is strictly prohibited on passenger planes and must be shipped via specialized ground cargo.
+Never put lithium-ion batteries in checked luggage.

-How long will a 98Wh battery last on the C700 FF?
+How long will a 150Wh battery power the C700 FF?

 Final Verdict